Tegowalik/LEGO-42100-Liebherr---powered-up-controller/README.md

 Follow this tutorial https://racingbrick.com/2020/01/how-to-export-import-a-project-in-the-powered-up-app-on-android/.
 Basically you need to copy this [file](4a2a2596-47d9-4242-ba9e-173a8d622262) (download the whole repository before) into the powered up folder of your phone, for android *Internal Storage/Android/data/com.lego.common.poweredup/files/Activities*.

+This method worked for me fine moving the program from an Adroid phone to an Android tablet.
+Not sure about the compatibility with apple devices, so if the first option doesn't work for you, try the 2nd option.

 ## Second option: Reprogram

 This will take you definetly longer than the first option - but in doing so, you may understand how the program works and how you can adapt it to your personal requirements.